-Revolutionary hero of Cuba, Harry ‘Pombo’ Villegas, one of the three surviving Cubans of the guerrilla detachment led by commander Ernesto Che Guevara, died this Sunday in Havana, at the age of 79.
+Hero of the Republic of Cuba Harry Villegas, best known as “Pombo” and one of the three Cuban survivors of the gerrilla detachment led by Commander Ernesto Guevara, died on Sunday at the age of 79

-When the Ciro Redondo Column was formed, under the command of Che, Villegas was assigned to it and quickly became one of Commander Guevara’s trusted men, integrating his personal escort.
+When the Ciro Redondo Column was formed, under the command of Che, Villegas was assigned to it and quickly became one of his trusted men, integrating his personal escort.
 Villegas remained the entire military campaign next to Guevara.

 He participated in the Battle of Santa Clara and other battles and then settled in the Fortress of San Carlos de La Cabaña, Havana, in January 1959.